- Transitional cell (urothelial) carcinoma

 - Urine culture

-- Your doctor may to look at your bladder and the surrounding area.
+- Your bladder and the surrounding area may need to be viewed.
 This can be done with:

 - Transurethral resection—This is done for early stage or superficial bladder cancer.
 A cystoscope is placed into the bladder through the urethra.
 A small wire loop at the end of the cystoscope is used to remove cancer cells.
 Fulguration can be done during this procedure.
 It uses electrical current to burn away remaining cancer cells.